keerthanamorapakula19/MINI-PROJECT-Prompt-Library-for-Content-Generation/README.md

 Artificial Intelligence is transforming industries and creating new opportunities.
 From healthcare to education, AI is changing the world around us.

+### Iteration

+V1: Write a blog introduction about AI.

+V2: Added audience, tone, and word count.

+Improvement: The introduction became more targeted and engaging.
 ---

 # Prompt #3: Product Description